AHaliq/AdvPLSlides/main.typ

     $Gamma hy p : Eq(A,a,b)$
   )
 ))
+#align(center)[_Notice how elimination concludes a definitional equality judgement of terms rather than a term judgement.
+This departs from the usual elimination rules we have seen before._]
+#pause
-- *Propositional Equality*: equality is an object within the theory e.g.
+- *Propositional Equality*: equality is *internalized* within the theory e.g.
 $
   a = b : A arrow.b p:Eq(A,a,b) arrow.t a = b : A
 $
-#pause
-- notice how elimination concludes a definitional equality of terms
 #pause
 - if we have a proof of equality, we can swap terms (definitionally)
 #pause